Exposing the Enemy and Going Forth with the Truth

 Acts 8:4-5

 Philip went to Samaria.
 The Samaritans were half-Jewish and half-Gentile.
 When the Assyrians had conquered the northern tribes of Israel, they brought in people to intermarry.
-The Samaritans were the second ethnic group in Acts that God poured his Spirit upon.
+The Samaritans were the second ethnic group in Acts upon which God poured His Spirit.

 Philip’s revelations were confirmed by special miracles for a special ethnic group.